genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 #### into

-The `into` statement is different for table and class consolidators:
+The `into` statement is different for standard and object Consolidators:

 <Tabs defaultValue="tables" values={[{ label: 'Tables', value: 'tables', }, { label: 'Classes', value: 'classes', }]}>
 <TabItem value="tables">